beccapeer/cost-of-unmet-demand/README.md

-# SEM-VoLL
+# Cost of Unmet Demand
-Model version and plotting scripts used for the value of lost load paper.
+Macro Energy Model (MEM, previously "Simple Energy Model") version and plotting scripts used for the cost of unmet demand paper.